 If the command returns a domain name, the system is using NIS to store user and group information.
 If the command returns a message similar to the following:

+'''

+ypwhich: host not running ypbind

+or

-ypwhich: the domainname hasn't been set on this machine
+ypwhich: the domainname hasn't been set on this

+machine

+'''

 then the system is storing user and group information in local files.

 Obtaining User, Group, and Host Information from NIS on SunOS